 If you are interested in any of the cats available at New Leash Rescue, you can reach out to the foster listed below for more information and then complete an adoption application which can be found at https://www.newleashrescue.org/adopt/policy.
 Please email the completed application to firstname.lastname@example.org

-In addition to being a looker, he’s got an super friendly personality.
+Thomas is a beautiful orange tabby who is a year old and weighs a little under 10 pounds.
+He has super friendly personality.
 He is shy of new people at first, but once he knows he can trust you he wants to be with you all the time.
-He was found as a stray.
+He was originally found as a stray.
 He came to rescue as he wasn’t doing well in the shelter.

 Adoption fee is $150 + tax (no checks)

 Please contact the foster to learn more about Thomas.

 Our fosters do the best they can to provide all information about the animal's background and temperament while in foster care in their home.
 An adopters routine and home environment is likely going to be different than that in their foster home.

 Sometimes there is more that comes out about an animals personality once they have been able to settle in a home and truly become comfortable.
 There are great articles out there written about the different stages a pet goes through after adoption, discussing transitions that happen at 3 days, 3 weeks, and 3 months.
 We highly recommend reading about this - it will help you understand the transition your new pet goes through.